shiwaforce/pocok.io/source/tutorials/hello-world/index.md

 ```

-### Step 8: Add your project to your Pocok Repo
+### Step 8: Add your project to your Proco Repo
-Now we can add our project to Pocok Repo, run this command in root folder of the project:
+Now we can add our project to Proco Repo, run this command in root folder of the project:
 ```
-$:~ pocok project add . default
+$:~ proco project add . default
 ```
-When your project is added you can publish your Pocok Repo:
+When your project is added you can publish your Proco Repo:
 ```
-$:~ pocok repo push
+$:~ proco repo push
 ```

-#### Pocok Hello World Example Project
+#### Proco Hello World Example Project
-You can try Pocok Hello World Example project.
-Just add Pocok Repo:
+You can try Proco Hello World Example project.
+Just add Proco Repo:
 ```
-$:~ pocok repo add pocok-examples https://github.com/shiwaforce/pocok-examples.git
+$:~ proco repo add proco-examples https://github.com/shiwaforce/proco-examples.git
 ```
 List out all available projects:
 ```
-$:~ pocok project ls
+$:~ proco project ls
 ```

-Run Pocok Hello World Project:
+Run Proco Hello World Project:
 ```
-$:~ pocok up pocok-example-hello-world
+$:~ proco up proco-example-hello-world
 ```